-Sophist - Wikipedia Sophists specialized in one or more subject areas, such as philosophy, rhetoric, music, athletics and mathematics They taught arete, "virtue" or "excellence", predominantly to young statesmen and nobility
+Sophist - Wikipedia A sophist (Greek: σοφιστής, romanized: sophistēs) was a professional travelling teacher in ancient Greece in the fifth and fourth centuries BC Sophists specialized in one or more subject areas, such as philosophy, rhetoric, music, athletics, mathematics, and arete: "virtue" or "excellence"

 Ancient Greek Philosophy, Rhetoric Argumentation - Britannica Sophist, any of certain Greek lecturers, writers, and teachers in the 5th and 4th centuries bce, most of whom traveled about the Greek-speaking world giving instruction in a wide range of subjects in return for fees The term sophist (Greek sophistes) had earlier applications